rebelsky/sams-assorted-musings-reflections/inbox-zero-05.md

 Okay, I know I unsubscribed to some of these advertisements.
 Why do they keep coming?
 Oh, yeah, "It may take seven days, or, in some cases, as many as ten days, to process your request."
-I know that one of our alums [5] explained it to me once, but I don't remember.
+I know that one of our alums [5] explained that delay to me once, but I don't remember.
 Oh well.
 I'll wait.

 ---